04 September 2023

 For further information on the Pioneer Café and the Monkton Community Church please contact the church office (01292 678810).

 Each year the volunteers who serve in the cafe give away all of the tips they receive during the year to charities with a particular emphasis on those which work locally.
-This year £1000 was donated and was divided up as follows:

 The green of the land reach across to the left window from where strong wheat sheaves grow up to the sky.
 In the background we have the patchwork of fields that are familiar in the surrounding land.
 Historically the Community of Monkton depended heavily on farming.
 The Monks were sent to the area by the Lord High Stewart to cultivate the soil, which was more fertile than that of the surrounding land.
 The monks divided the land into strips and Monkton developed into a prosperous farming community.
 The bright sun that shines in the sky symbolises the growth and the fertility of the local area.